scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

    needs of the High Energy Physics (HEP) community, but in many ways, the Python ecosystem at large.
 AwkwardArray, boost-histogram/hist, and iminuit are examples of libraries that are used beyond the original HEP focus.
-In these proceedings, we will look key packages in the ecosystem, at how the collection of 30+ packages was developed and maintained, and the software ecosystem contributions made to packages like cibuildwheel, pybind11, nox, scikit-build, build, and pipx that support this effort, and the Scikit-HEP
+In this paper we will look at key packages in the ecosystem, at how the collection of 30+ packages was developed and maintained, and the software ecosystem contributions made to packages like cibuildwheel, pybind11, nox, scikit-build, build, and pipx that support this effort, and the Scikit-HEP